-The distortional longitudinal warping stress ranges at the top and the bottom of the tub section are considered in checking the fatigue resistance of the base metal at the connection plate welds.
-At Section G2-2, it is necessary to check the fatigue resistance at the top flange for the Category C' fatigue detail previously discussed, due to the combined effects of major-axis bending and the distortional longitudinal warping stress.
+The distortional longitudinal warping stress range at the bottom of the tub section would be considered in checking the fatigue resistance of the base metal at the connection plate welds to the bottom flange at locations where the flange is subject to a net tensile stress.
+The distortional longitudinal warping stress range would simply be added to the major-axis bending stress range at the detail.
+The distortional longitudinal warping stress at the top of the tub section may be ignored since the top flanges are continuously braced by the concrete deck.